bartczernicki/AzureOpenAILogProbs/README.md

 ## Console Processing Options

-### 1) First Token Probability - Calculate How Confident the Model is with the information to answer the Question
+### 1) First Token Probability - How Confident is the AI Model with the information to answer the question
    * Uses the Azure OpenAI LogProbs to determine the probability of the first token in the response.
    * If the probability is high, it is likely the model has enough information to answer the question.
    * If the probability is low, it is likely the model does not have enough information to answer the question.